-The Sacramento-San Joaquin Drainage District (SSJDD) is currently operated by the State Reclamation Board (SRB) as a regulatory agency, and does not provide any services.
-The SSJDD does not have any personnel or facilities.
+The Sacramento-San Joaquin Drainage District (SSJDD) is currently operated by the State Reclamation Board (SRB) as a regulatory agency, and does not provide any physical services.
 As a regulatory agency, the SSJDD is responsible for flood control within the Central Valley by regulating encroachments into the system via a permitting process, pursuant to Title 13.
 This process ensures proper flood control by limiting land uses.

 A very small portion of the SOIA Area is within the SSJDD's boundaries near the Hood-Franklin Interstate 5 Interchange.
-The SSJDD is s not expected to provide any drainage or flood control service to the SOIA Area.
+The SSJDD is not expected to provide any drainage or flood control service to the SOIA Area.